InfiniteCuriosity/Ethical_use_of_AI/Ethical_Use_of_AI.md

 I find this to be highly questionable, and almost certainly very unethical.
 Even a bad recruiter can spot this a mile away.
 We will see how to test for this a little later down this document.

 2. Using AI to cheat on tests and interviews.
 I totally guarantee this will backfire on you, and probably extremely fast.
 The company is hiring you, not ChatGPT or ClaudeCode or Google Gemini.
-Professional recruiters call this the <b>Compentency Gap</b>.
+Professional recruiters call this the <b>Competency Gap</b>.
 <a href = "https://www.forbes.com/sites/shannonmckeen/2026/05/18/ai-is-creating-a-dangerous-illusion-of-competence">AI Is Creating A Dangerous Illusion Of Competence</a>

 3. Ghostwriting and/or spamming